May 25, 2026

 What happens when my license is not recognized?

-How does the IDP extend foreign license recognition?
+How does an IDP extend foreign license recognition?

 What is the difference between license recognition and IDP requirement?